Finite Sample Performance Analysis of MIMO Systems Identification: Numerical Results

+\ssun{To facilitate identification and digital implementation, the continuous-time system is converted to a discrete-time system using zero-order hold (ZOH) with a sampling period of $T_s = 0.1$ seconds.
+The resulting discrete-time state-space model is:

+where $A_d = e^{A_c T_s}$, $B_d = \left( \int_0^{T_s} e^{A_c \tau} d\tau \right) B_c$, $C_d = C_c$, and $v_k \sim \mathcal{N}(\mathbf{0},10^{-2}I_2)$ is the i.i.d. measurement noise.
+For numerical experiments, we set the parameters to the following values: \begin{itemize} \item $k_1 = 0.8$, $k_2 = 1.2$, $k_3 = 1.5$; \item $c_1 = c_2 = 7$; $u_k \sim \mathcal{N}(\mathbf{0},I_2)$. \end{itemize}} \ssun{Ho-Kalman algorithm and MOESP algorithm are used to identify the system matrix from multiple independent trajectories collected.
+The result obtained is depicted in Figure~\ref{two_mass}.
+It can be seen that the Hausdorff distances for both algorithms are all greater than $0.3$, and does not improve much even with more trajectories collected.
+Notice that the spectrum of matrix $A_d$ is $\{0.16,0.83,0.92,0.99\}$.
+Hence, a trivial guess of $\widehat A_d= \mathbf{0}$ would provide a Hausdorff distance no more than $0.99$, which implies that even with $10^4$ trajectories collected, the Ho-Kalman algorithm and MOESP algorithm are not doing better than a trivial guess.
+On the other hand, it can be seen that $\sigma_{\min}(H)$ is minuscule and the condition numbers of (extended) observability and controllability matrices $O,Q$ are gargantuan, which shows that both identification algorithms are ill-conditioned.}

+In the next numerical example, we consider the estimation of $c_i, \lambda_i$ from the noisy signal $y_k = \sum_{i=1}^n c_i \lambda_i^k+ v_k$, where the noise $v_k \sim \mathcal N(0, 1)$.
+This problem can be solved by cast it into the identification of LTI system \eqref{eq:noisysignalest}.
+As a result, we first consider solving the estimation problem via Ho-Kalman algorithm or MOESP algorithm, and show the $n$-th largest singular value of the Hankel matrix $ H$, the condition number of the observability matrix $ O $ used in both algorithms, and the corresponding bounds derived in Theorem~\ref{Ho-Kalman is ill-conditioned} in Figure~\ref{fig-L} and Figure~\ref{fig-O}. $ K_1 $, $ K_2 $ are set to $ n $.
+For each $n$, we repeat $ 10^4 $ trials, with $\lambda_i, c_i$ both uniformly sampled from the line segment $ [-1,1] $.

-Finally, the numerical results of the smallest eigenvalue of the Fisher Information matrix $ \mathbf{I}(\bm{\lambda}) $ of unknown poles and our upper bound derived in Theorem~\ref{worst case} are depicted\footnote{The machine epsilon in Fig. \ref{fig-fisher} is different from that in Fig. \ref{fig-L}, because we do not directly calculate $ \lambda_{n}(\mathbf{I}(\bm{\lambda})) $, but according to \eqref{I = SV}, first calculate $ \sigma_{n}(SV) $, and then square it.} in Fig. \ref{fig-fisher}.
-In the numerical experiments about Fisher Information matrix, we set the measurement noise $ v_k $ to obey the standard Gaussian, the number $ N $ of trajectories to 1, the energy of the input to $1$, the number $ p $ of inputs to 1, and the number $ m $ of outputs to 1, and the length $ K $ of the trajectory to $ n+1 $.
-Also, the diagonal elements of matrix $A$ and all elements of matrices $B, C$ are uniformly sampled from the line segment $ [-1,1] $.
-For each $n$, we repeat $ 10^4 $ trials.
+Finally, to show that the identification problem is ill-conditioned, i.e. all unbiased estimators of $\lambda_i$s are ill-conditioned, we depict\footnote{The machine epsilon in Figure \ref{fig_fisher} is different from that in Figure \ref{fig-L}, because we do not directly calculate $ \lambda_{n}(\mathbf{I}(\bm{\lambda})) $, but according to \eqref{I = SV}, first calculate $ \sigma_{n}(SV) $, and then square it.} the smallest eigenvalue of the Fisher Information matrix $ \mathbf{I}(\bm{\lambda}) $ and our upper bound derived in Theorem~\ref{worst case} in Figure~\ref{fig_fisher}.
+Without loss of generality, we set the number $ N $ of trajectories\footnote{The Fisher information matrix is linear with respect to the number of independently collected trajectories.} to 1. \ssun{The trajectory length $K$ is chosen as $n+1$, $2n$, or $3n$, corresponding to the cases illustrated in Figs. ~\ref{fig/eig_min_fisher}, ~\ref{fig/eig_min_fisher_2n}, and~\ref{fig/eig_min_fisher_3n}, respectively.} For each $n$, we repeat $ 10^4 $ trials.